arosenaos/arosenaos.github.io/project.md

 pdf = pdf_time_ranges[['date','APE']]
 ```

-Once each product was preprocessed and saved within its own dataframe, I joined all soundings, precipitation and soil moisture into one result dataframe.
-Since my result dataframe still contained arrays of atmospheric variables from the soundings (variables measured at interpolated pressure levels up to ~200hpa in the atmosphere), I extracted only the surface conditions.
-Finally, I plotted histograms, box plots and correlation heatmap of each feature in order to get a sense of the distributions of these variables.
-Figures 1 and 2 show the existence of ouliers within the feature variables.
-However, I chose to not remove them out of a scarcity of data.
-Figure 3 shows no significant correlations between any features and thus all features were kept in the model.
+Finally, I joined all soundings, precipitation and soil moisture data into a single dataframe.
+Since this result dataframe still contained arrays of atmospheric variables from the soundings (variables measured at interpolated pressure levels up to ~200hpa in the atmosphere), I extracted only the surface conditions (ie the first observation in each array since the radiosondes began taking measurements at ground level).

+Figures 1,2 and 3 below provide helpful visualizations of the characteristics of each feature variable used within this study.
+Figure 1 displays the distributions of each feature: the atmospheric features (pressure, temperature and dewpoint) were all almost normally distributed, while fractional water index was not.
+Figure 2 shows the existence of outliers for all atmospheric features.
+Figure 3 shows no significant correlations between any features and consequently, all features listed remained within the model.

 ![](assets/IMG/features_histogram.png){: width="1000" }